History: Revolutions Units 3 and 4

 - willing to argue their point of view using persuasive evidence

-- passionate about learning how revolutionary events have shaped, and are continuing to shape the world today.
+- passionate about learning how historical events have shaped, and are continuing to shape the world today.

 What do you do?